eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

   The actual sample ballot for the 2026 gubernatorial primary, showing all 61 candidates for Governor.
 Thank you to <a href="https://electowiki.org/wiki/File:CAGovernorOpenPrimaryBallot2026.jpg">Rob Lanphier for the image</a>.
 </div>

-It seems to me that any single-round system has a "garbage in, garbage out" problem: if the data collected from voters is poor, then the automatic runoff has no way to correct for that.
+It seems to me that any single-round system has a "garbage in, garbage out" problem: if the data STAR collects from voters is poor, then the automatic runoff has no way to correct for that.
 I hypothesized that under noisy and truncated data, the edge that more granular systems like STAR and Condorcet have over more coarse systems would diminish, and that a delayed top-2 runoff is more effective at improving outcomes than an automatic runoff when there's a chance for voters to improve their information on the narrowed set of two candidates.

 In this post, we evaluate the rejected single-round STAR system proposed in Eugene, Oregon against the currently in-place Approval Top-2 system in St. Louis, Missouri.
 My primary evidence is a [Jupyter notebook](#the-jupyter-notebook) that uses the original VSE simulation code with significant modifications to test these hypotheses.
 It was written with AI-assistance by Claude Code, but the full notebook is available for transparency and reproducibility.
 I look forward to someone who is a more skilled coder than I am to improve upon it, and perhaps extend the model<d-footnote>I have no doubt someone is going to find a bug in my code, or an assumption that is not particularly realistic.
 I welcome that, and hope that this post can be a jumping-off point for further research into the robustness of voting systems to imperfect voter knowledge.</d-footnote>.